espressif/esp-at/docs/ESP32_AT_Commands_Set.md

 Parameters:

 - **\<stat>**: status of the ESP32 Station interface.
+    - 0: The ESP32 station is inactive.
+    - 1: The ESP32 station is idle.
     - 2: The ESP32 Station is connected to an AP and its IP is obtained.
     - 3: The ESP32 Station has created a TCP or UDP transmission.
     - 4: The TCP or UDP transmission of ESP32 Station is disconnected.